 Become a Backyard Explorer!

-To contribute to “learning in place”, our NBG Educators have put together activities to encourage children and families to become field biologists while exploring nature in their backyard, from a patio or deck, or by simply looking out a window.
-Make sure to check this page frequently for new sets of themed activities!
+Our NBG Educators have put together activities to encourage children and families to become field biologists while exploring nature in their backyard, from a patio or deck, or by simply looking out a window.

 In addition to this page, we have created a resource page for homeschool families.
 Click here to access our homeschool page.
 For additional activities to complete at home, we also encourage you to join our Facebook page at NBG Youth & Family Programs!
 We can also be reached by email at firstname.lastname@example.org.